 An 83(b) election allows employees to pay taxes on the value of their equity compensation at the time of issuance, rather than waiting for the equity to fully vest.
 An 83(b) election can be particularly beneficial if the value of the equity is expected to rise significantly during the vesting period.
 However, the 83(b) election carries risks and should be carefully considered with the help of a financial advisor.

-If you’ve been offered equity compensation, or if you need help making the most of equity you’ve already been issued, work with an experienced financial advisor who can help you make sense of it all.
+If you’ve been offered equity compensation or need help making the most of the equity you’ve already been issued, work with an experienced financial advisor who can help you make sense of it all.

-Harness Wealth specializes in working with startup employees, founders, and other modern workers on unique tax and financial planning strategies for the long term.
-By working with an advisor from Harness Wealth, you get the support and expertise you need to make informed decisions about your equity compensation package and work together on a financial plan that meets your unique goals and needs.
-Sign up today to get started, and get matched with your Harness Wealth advisor today.
+Harness specializes in working with startup employees, founders, and other modern workers on unique tax and financial planning strategies for the long term.
+By working with Harness, you get the support and expertise you need to make informed decisions about your stock-based compensation package and work together on a financial plan that meets your unique goals and needs.
+Sign up today to get started with Harness.

 Tax services provided through Harness Tax LLC.
 Harness Tax LLC is affiliated with Harness Wealth Advisers LLC, collectively referred to as “Harness Wealth”.
 Harness Wealth Advisers LLC is an internet investment adviser registered with the Securities and Exchange Commission (“SEC”).
 Harness Wealth Advisers LLC solely acts as a paid promoter for unaffiliated registered investment advisers.
 Harness Wealth Advisers LLC’s registration as an investment adviser with the SEC does not imply a certain level of skill or training.